 - New England Gas Company: Jerry represented the New England Gas Company before the Rhode Island Division of Public Utilities and Carriers when the company sought to sell all of its Rhode Island assets to National Grid.
 The Governor, Attorney General, DEM and a substantial citizen’s group all opposed the sale because the company would not agree to assume responsibility for alleged manufactured gas plant waste in a local town.
 Despite the opposition, Jerry succeeded in winning regulatory approval after a contested hearing and the deal worth in excess of $500,000,000 closed on schedule.

 - Chair, Litigation Law Group

 - Partner (1990-Present)

 - Associate (1983-1989)

 Honors & Awards

-- Recognized for Bet-the-Company Litigation, Commercial Litigation, Energy Law, Environmental Litigation, and Regulatory Enforcement (SEC, Telecom, Energy) Litigation
+- Recognized for Bet-the-Company Litigation, Commercial Litigation, Energy Law, Litigation - Environmental, and Litigation - Regulatory Enforcement (SEC, Telecom, Energy)

 - Chambers USA America's Leading Lawyers for the category of Litigation: General Commercial

 - Rhode Island Lawyers Weekly, Lawyer of the Year (2010)

 Rhode Island Monthly